Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 1.6.2 was released on 3rd May 2021 and is installed on all routegadget.co.uk sites.
-This includes various minor enhancements.
+Version 1.7.0 was released on 14th February 2022 and is installed on all routegadget.co.uk sites.
+This includes two new functions to help with race analysis:
+* A new "Measure" icon has been added to the toolbar.
+If you click on this you can then measure different route options by drawing directly on the map.
+Distances are shown in metres for georeferenced maps and pixels for other maps.
+* The "Courses" tab now has a slider for each course.
+This allows you to view only part of a course and route display and makes things much easier when analysing convoluted courses with a lot of crossovers.

 ## User Guide and Introductory Videos